W. G. S. Adams: Warden of All Souls, 1933–1945

 During the 1930s Adams was a member of the national Market Supply Committee, which reviewed the distribution and prices of agricultural products, and of the Overseas Settlement Board, which co-ordinated support for emigrants to the British Dominions and colonies.
 He chaired the Imperial Conference on Co-operative Farming held at Glasgow in 1938, in which year the University of Glasgow made him an Honorary Doctor of Laws.
 He was made an Honorary Doctor of Civil Law by Oxford in the following year and an Honorary Doctor of Laws by Manchester in 1943.
-He was a Pro-Vice Chancellor at Oxford from 1939 until 1945, when he retired as Warden of All Souls and was elected an Honorary Fellow of the College.
+He was a Pro-Vice Chancellor at Oxford from 1939 until 1945, when he retired as Warden of All Souls and was elected an Honorary Fellow of the college.

-He was President of the Classical Society of Scotland in 1946.
+He was president of the Classical Society of Scotland in 1946.
 In 1949 he gave a series of lectures as a Visiting Professor in the Graduate School of History at the University of Toronto, and in 1953 he made a three-month speaking and fact-finding tour of South Africa sponsored by the Carnegie Foundation of New York.

-He was made a Companion of Honour in the 1936 Birthday Honours.
+He was made a Member of the Order of the Companions of Honour in the 1936 Birthday Honours.